-Show only the mesh "Tank mesh Shell 1".
+Show only the mesh Tank Mesh 1 Shell.
 Select it and launch the function Verticality.

 First choose the direction of the sections.
 They can be created parallel to the axis of the best cylinder computed previously, or can be created perfectly vertically.
-Choose the second option "Parallel to Z axis (vertical sections)".
+Choose the second option Parallel to Z axis.

-You can choose to use the tolerance defined by the API 653 or give in your own tolerances.
+A You can choose to use the tolerance defined by the API 653 or give in your own tolerances.